Printernia Nippon

-Printernia Nippon (プリンタニア・ニッポン, Purintania Nippon) is a Japanese manga series written and illustrated by Maigo.
+Printernia Nippon: My Squishy Bio-Printed Pet (プリンタニア・ニッポン, Purintania Nippon) is a Japanese manga series written and illustrated by Maigo.
 It began serialization on East Press' Matogrosso manga website in January 2019.

+Synopsis

+Topographic designer Sato attempted to create a Shiba Inu using a bioprinter, but what actually came out was a mysterious creature resembling a rice cake with arms and legs.
+Sato named this creature, a "Printania Nippon," specifying its name as "Suama" and deciding to raise it, expanding his range of activities through Suama.

 Publication

-Written and illustrated by Maigo, Printernia Nippon began serialization on East Press' Matogrosso manga website on January 10, 2019.
+Written and illustrated by Maigo, Printernia Nippon: My Squishy Bio-Printed Pet began serialization on East Press' Matogrosso manga website on January 10, 2019.
 The series was later transferred to the Comic Porta website on March 8, 2024.
-Its chapters have been compiled into five tankōbon volumes as of February 2025.
+Its chapters have been compiled into six tankōbon volumes as of January 2026.

 In September 2025, Seven Seas Entertainment announced that they had licensed the series for English publication, with the first volume set to release in September 2026.